heyibad/heyibad/README.md

 - Languages: TypeScript, JavaScript, Python
 - Frameworks: NextJS, Express
 - Libraries: React, ShadCn, Pandas, NumPy
-- Database:MongoDB
+- Database: MongoDB
-- Other: HTML, CSS, Mongoose, Redux etc 📈
+- Other: Mongoose, Redux etc 📈

 # 📫 How to Reach Me
 Feel free to reach out for collaborations or just a chat❤️